GnrySgtSkitlz/BAUXERTest/readme.md

 There are no enforced frameworks or tools that *have* to be used.
 With the idea being that candidates are free to use whatever feels most comfortable.

-When you have completed the task please zip up the entire solution, including the git folder to demonstrate check-in history, and return it to the contact you hasve been given.
+When you have completed the task please zip up the entire solution, including the git folder to demonstrate check-in history, and return it to the contact you have been given.

 The Brief
 ------------------------